Ecommerce & Attribution Case Study

 - Unlikely to be a deal seeker or recreational shopper

 - More likely to stream TV than have cable subscription

 - More likely to utilize digital newspaper than traditional newspaper

 Multi-Channel Attribution Modeling

-The client relied heavily on last touch reporting models through disparate sources.
+The client relied heavily on last-touch reporting models through disparate sources.
 In doing so, they experienced jaded results and “double counting” as the big tech companies aimed to take credit for producing a desired action.
-In building first touch, last touch and multi touch models, we were able to illuminate the divergence occurring throughout a given conversion pathway and better allocate marketing dollars to create efficiencies and decrease the customer acquisition cost.
+In building first-touch, last-touch, and multi-touch models, we were able to illuminate the divergence occurring throughout a given conversion pathway and better allocate marketing dollars to create efficiencies and decrease customer acquisition costs.